AppleCoder20-source/Capstone-Project/README.md

 Your personal AI financial advsior built with the MERN stack (MongoDB, Express, React, Node.js).
 Gives advice to users about saving money, discounts, how to best allocate budgeting.

 ## Features
-- **User Authenitication**
-- Login and Sign in pages, with form validation
+- **User Authenitication** -Login and Sign in pages, with form validation
-- **Accounts**
-- Users can create new accounts, update information, and delete their own information,
+- **Accounts** - Users can create new accounts, update information, and delete their own information,
-- **API Interaction**
-- After signing up succesfully, can interact with our AI coach
+- **API Interaction** - After signing up succesfully, can interact with our AI coach

 ## Technologies Used